chiahuichen/data_data_data/README.md

 # "Data!
 Data!
 Data!..
-I can't make bricks without clay."
+You can't make bricks without clay."
     - Sherlock Holmes, The Adventure of the Copper Beeches

 This repository showcases data manipulation and plotting techniques.